j-geuter/SinkhornNNHybrid/README.md

 ```

 Barycenters can be computed and visualized using the `visualize_barycenters` function in `utils.py`.
 Note that typically, between 15 and 30 gradient steps are sufficient.

+# More Code
+In this section, some further available functions are discussed.

+## sinkhorn.py
+In this file, the Sinkhorn algorithm is available as `sinkhorn`.
+It supports parallelization, and specific initializations via the `start` argument.
+Note that if you choose to initialize it with a non-default initialization vector, you need to make sure that it does not contain values that are too small or too large.
+You can use the `min_start` and `max_start` arguments to bound the initialization vector, and 1e-35 and 1e35 are empirically good choices.
+With the `average_accuracy` function, you can compute the average accuracy of `sinkhorn` on a batch of data specifying an initialization via `init`.
+`log_sinkhorn` is an implementation of the Sinkhorn algorithm in the log domain; however, this was not used in the paper.